hrishikeshathalye/MyServer/README.md

 5. Access Log, Error Log and Post Data Logs are located in the log directory.
 If not already present the server will create them.
 (Being a general purpose web server, default behaviout for POST is to log POST data to PostDataLog.log)

+__Once the server has started localhost:port_no can be accessed from the browser to access the sample default website hosted on the server.__

 ## 🎯 Config <a name="config"></a>
 Locate the file myserver.conf in the conf directory.
 The meanings of the various configuration options are as follows: